Pump: Specifications

 Pumps are commonly rated by horsepower, volumetric flow rate, outlet pressure in metres (or feet) of head, inlet suction in suction feet (or metres) of head.
 The head can be simplified as the number of feet or metres the pump can raise or lower a column of water at atmospheric pressure.

 From an initial design point of view, engineers often use a quantity termed the specific speed to identify the most suitable pump type for a particular combination of flow rate and head.

+Net Positive Suction Head (NPSH) is crucial for pump performance.
+It has two key aspects: